-- Use proxy server - Address
+- Use proxy server

+- Address

-- Port number - Bypass proxy server for local addresses
+- Port number

+- Bypass proxy server for local addresses

 If this option is enabled, no proxy server is used to connect to devices on the local network.
+By default, this option is disabled.

-• Proxy server authentication ?
+Proxy server authentication ?

 If this check box is selected, in the entry fields you can specify the credentials for proxy server authentication.